vhp/FICT/README.md

 all even though it's supposed to be faster.
 Note that if your fict-db is defined to use one tool and you change it.
 The software will get confused.

+The fict_db is written out every so often.
+At the time of writing this at around every 1000 computations.
+This can be changed.